Answer Posted / me

 Post New Answer View All Answers

-What is let keyword in typescript?
+What is local scope in javascript?

-What is scope variable in javascript?
+What is undefined in math?